-Although AI has been receiving significant attention recently because of relatively new technologies like large language models (LLMs), AI as a scientific domain is not inherently new.
-The foundational concepts of AI began appearing in scientific literature in the 1940s and the actual term "Artificial Intelligence" was coined in 1955 by Stanford Professor Emeritus John McCarthy.
-Elements of AI such as machine learning (referring to the ability of algorithms and statistical models to learn and adapt without being explicitly programmed) have been deployed for decades across a variety of use cases and industries.
+Although Al has been receiving significant attention recently because of relatively new technologies like large language models (LLMs), AI as a scientific domain is not inherently new.
+The foundational concepts of Emeritus John McCarthy.
+Elements of Al such as machine learning (referring to the ability of algorithms and statistical models to learn and adapt without being explicitly programmed) have been deployed